gary-peterson/dsa-unit-tests-java-gen/README.md

 First [verify (and install if needed)](https://objectcoding.com/Books/XdocRoot/Intro/I/103InstallingJava/103InstallingJava.html?20112813203) a Java JDK.

+## NOTE WELL

+Use factories to construct objects rather than referencing implementation classes (which are effectively private).
+What we mean by that is e.g., construct a linked list like this: LinkedListFactory.newList().
+By doing this, plug and play is supported.

 ## Running From Script (for Windows) - MAC and Unix are below

 1. Download desired archive (ZIP file)